tsitsopoulosgi/Volleyball-Scoreboard/README.md

 # Volleyball-Scoreboard
-Volleyball Scoreboard-Control the points of 2 teams
+Volleyball Scoreboard-Control the points of 2 teams with javascript